lsm1401/btp-kyma-streamlit-banana/README.md

 # btp-kyma-streamlit-banana
-deploy ML inference pipeline with SAP BTP Kyma and streamlit
+Deploy Machine Learning Models in Kubernetes with SAP BTP, Kyma Runtime with streamlit